Three Mile Island nuclear plant to proceed with closure

-HARRISBURG, Pa. — The owner of Three Mile Island, site of the United States’ worst commercial nuclear power accident, says it now appears certain it will not get a financial rescue from Pennsylvania and said it will go ahead with a planned shutdown starting June 1.
+HARRISBURG, Pa. — Three Mile Island, site of the United States’ worst commercial nuclear power accident, now appears certain it will not get a financial rescue from Pennsylvania and will begin a planned shutdown starting June 1, its owner said Wednesday.

-Exelon Corp.’s Wednesday statement comes two years after the Chicago-based energy giant said it would close the money-losing plant without what critics have called a bailout.
-It’s licensed to operate through 2034.
+Exelon Corp.’s statement comes two years after the Chicago-based energy giant said it would close the money-losing plant without what critics have called a bailout.

+The fight over Three Mile Island and Pennsylvania’s four other nuclear power plants invigorated a debate over the “zero carbon emissions” characteristics of nuclear power in the age of global warming and in one of the nation’s largest fossil fuel-producing states.

+Shutting down Three Mile Island will cut its life short by 15 years — it is licensed to operate through 2034 — and its power is expected to be replaced by electricity from coal and natural gas-fired power plants that running below capacity in a saturated market.

 Three Mile Island faces particularly difficult economics because the 1979 accident left it with just one reactor.